 Bubble Experiment in Preschool

-You can introduce this activity by building background knowledge about bubbles.
+You can introduce this bubble experiment by building background knowledge about bubbles.
 Ask your kids if they have ever blown bubbles before.

 Ask them how they think bubbles are made; discuss their ideas and ask them to elaborate.

-During this activity you will be introducing kids to the scientific process.
+During this bubble activity you will be introducing kids to the scientific process.

 1. Ask a question (How are bubbles made?)

 2. Help kids research the topic with a book (How to Make Bubbles by Erika Shores)